vidformer - Video Data Transformation

 Test PyPI version Crates.io Version Open In Colab License

-A research project providing infrastructure for video interfaces and pipelines.
+A research project providing infrastructure for video-native interfaces.
 Developed by the OSU Interactive Data Systems Lab.

 🎯 Why vidformer